 31: Rest on Buckwheat Pillows

 Buckwheat isn’t just a pantry staple.
-It can also prove hugely beneficial in keeping your room cool.
+It can also prove hugely beneficial in keeping your room cool without air conditioning.

 Specialist buckwheat pillows absorb nowhere near as much eat as their traditional down and cotton counterparts, so consider making the switch.